tomiwa123/NFT/README.md

 You will need to interact with Pinata as the gateway service between you and IPFS.
 Thus, when you upload (or pin as IPFS calls it) your artwork to IPFS, the [pinata docs](https://docs.pinata.cloud/) will be very useful.
 Look carefully at the API concerning pinning (hint: you will have to make POST requests to web URLs).

 Finally, a note about the metadata JSON object.
 ARC3 is very particular about the format of this JSON object so use a lot of care here.
 Here is the official specification for [ARC3](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0003.md).
 There's a section about the metadata object that is particularly relevant here.
-Don't forget to fill out the `art_info.py` file.
+Don't forget to fill out the `art_info.py` file and use the imported variables at the top of `ipfs.py`.

 If you've done everything correctly, you should be able to use the following link `https://gateway.pinata.cloud/ipfs/<CID>`